pyOpenSci/handbook/governance/structure.md

 related to governance and operations.

 There are two levels of leadership described below.
-The first is organizational level.
+The first is the organizational level.
 The second is program level.

 ## Governing Committees

 ### Executive Council

-The Executive Council defines and steers the high-level mission, vision and values of pyOpenSci.
+The [Executive Council](executive-council) defines and steers the high-level mission, vision and values of pyOpenSci.
 It also sets the strategic direction and vision for the organization.
 The Executive Director (discussed below) is a voting member of the executive council.